Skip to main content

 set_property_value.png

-2. In Mode, select a suitable value modification mode:
+2. In Mode, select a suitable value modification option:

 1. set completely overwrites the current value with the desired site information.
 This is the default option.